parinfer/parinfer.js/pres.md

 )
 ```

-The Lisp convention favors a principle of high information density.
-It allows
+But the convention in Lisp favors high information density, employing an
-the structure to be _skimmed_ through indentation and _inspected_ without
+indentation style not unlike Python for readability.
+Indentation allows you to
+_skim_ while the parens allow you to _inspect_:

+- __skimming__: indentation creates a natural nested hierarchy (siblings aligned, children indented)
+- __inspecting__: highlight matching parens with your cursor in any editor to verify structure

-ambiguity through parens.
-It's all there, and you choose the _resolution_ at
-which to view it.
+It's all there; you choose the _resolution_ at which to view it.

 ```dim the parens
 (defn foo [a b]